omgitsjoao/suggestion-box/README.md

  versions of Rails are `4.2.x` and Ruby `2.x`

  Install Rails gem or use the bundled executable located at `bin\rails`
+  - Use `bundle install` to install all gems for the project
   - Run `rake db:migrate db:seed` to start the sqlite3 database used on development, migrating it and seeding the user account
   - Start Rails with `rails s`